Bayesian model selection and misspecification testing in imaging inverse problems only from noisy and partial measurements: Proposed Method

-which is the marginal likelihood.
+\begin{proposition} Assume $\mathbf w$ admits a continuous, bounded and strictly positive Lebesgue density, and that the density $y\to p_{\mathcal M}(y\vert x)$ is continuous and uniformly bounded.
+Then, for $p_{\mathbf w}$-a.e.\ realization $w$, with $y^+, y^-$ as in \eqref{eq:splitting_gaussian},

+i.e., the marginal likelihood of $y$ under model $\mathcal M$. \end{proposition} The proof is provided in Appendix~\ref{sc:proof_limit}.

 The main difference between the two previous formulations is that, in the first one, $\mathbf{x}$ follows the partial posterior $p(x \vert y^-, \mathcal M)$ instead of the prior $p(x \vert \mathcal M)$.
 Conditioning on the variable $y^-$, a noisier version of $y$, greatly helps to improve the behavior of the estimator.
 Each sample from the pseudo posterior is more likely to have a higher likelihood value and to contribute to the calculation of the expectation.
 We approximate the estimator \eqref{eq:evidence_approx} as

-where $x_{k,n}$ follows the posterior $ \mathbf{x} \vert y - w_k/\calpha, \mathcal M$ and $w_k$ is a realization of $\mathcal{N}(0, \sigma^2 I_{m})$.
+where $x_{k,n}$ follows the posterior $ \mathbf{x} \mid y - w_k/\calpha, \mathcal M$ and $w_k$ is a realization of $\mathcal{N}(0, \sigma^2 I_{m})$.

-The role of $\alpha$ is to control the split of information between the conditioning variable $y^-$, helping to ease the evidence calculation, and the estimator variable $y^+$, which we use to compute the marginal likelihood and evaluate model fit-to-data.
+The role of $\alpha$ is to control the split of information between the conditioning variable $y^-$, easing the evidence calculation, and the estimator variable $y^+$, which we use to compute the marginal likelihood and evaluate model fit-to-data.

-\section{Experimental results}
+\section{Experimental Results}

-\subsection{Error analysis in the Gaussian case}
+\subsection{Error Analysis in the Gaussian Case}

 We first study a toy Gaussian model, designed to illustrate the proposed methodology under various degrees of model misspecification, model size, and splitting parameter $\alpha$.
 We assume that $\mathbf{y} = \mathbf{x} + \mathbf{e}$, where $\mathbf{e}\sim\mathcal{N}(0, \sigma^2I_m)$ and $\mathbf{x}\sim\mathcal{N}(0, \sigma^2_xI_m)$ are independent of $\mathbf{e}$.
 For ease of presentation, we use the notation $y^+$ and $y^-$ from Section \ref{sc:relation_evidence} .
-For this model, we have a Gaussian posterior $p(x|y^-)= p_{\mathcal N}(x|\frac{\alpha}{\alpha\sigma_x^2+\sigma^2}y^-, \frac{\sigma^2\sigma_x^2}{\sigma^2+\alpha\sigma_x^2}I_m)$, where the predictive density $p(y^+|y^-)$ is tractable (see Section 1 of the supplementary material (SM)).
+For this model, we have a Gaussian posterior $p(x|y^-)= p_{\mathcal N}(x|\frac{\alpha}{\alpha\sigma_x^2+\sigma^2}y^-, \frac{\sigma^2\sigma_x^2}{\sigma^2+\alpha\sigma_x^2}I_m)$, where the predictive density $p(y^+|y^-)$ is tractable (see Section \ref{sect:gaussian_case} of the supplementary material (SM)).